 The ability to incorporate an SEL algorithm into a digital LLRF system has been demonstrated.
 The utility of this feature has not yet been fully realized.
-When operational, cavity recovery from faults will be tuner-less.
-While this has not been an issue at low gradients, ~ 5 MV/m, at high gradients, ~ 20 MV/m, like those needed for the upgrade cryomodules the Lorentz detuning will be many bandwidths, making cavity turn-on problematic with out some tuner based compensation or other algorithmic solution.
+When operational, cavity recovery from faults will be tunerless.
+While this has not been an issue at low gradients, ~ 5 MV/m, at high gradients, ~ 20 MV/m, like those needed for the upgrade cryomodules the Lorentz detuning will be many bandwidths, making cavity turnon problematic with out some tuner based compensation or other algorithmic solution.
 The SEL solves this problem and allows cavity recovery from cryogenic trips (cavities have been known to detune 1000's of Hz).
 Other applications such has He processing can also be implemented in situ with out additional electronics.

-The SEL algorithm is still being refined.
+The tests performed to date are very preliminary but demonstrate that a digital SEL-based control system offers the same advantages as its analog counterpart for the control and stabilization of high-Q superconducting cavities.
 Future tests are planned with enhanced operability i.e. a resonance control algorithm to keep the cavity within 1 Hz of the reference.
-Stay tuned.